With 114.4 million viewers, the 2015 Super Bowl was the most-watched program on TV ever. The 2014 and 2016 Super Bowl were close behind.

 What is it that makes sports so universally loved?
 Beyond its entertainment value, many parents and doctors agree that playing sports builds character and teaches life lessons.
 An NPR article says "that 76 percent of adults who have children in high school or middle school today say they encourage their children to play sports."

 Paul uses athletic analogies in his letters to Corinth and Timothy.
 He does this, as a way of relating to the people who loved the Olympic games.
-However, his analogies also indicate that we can pick up some Christian values by engaging in a little bit of sports.
+However, his analogies also indicate that we can pick up some Christian values by engaging in a few sports.

 Christian Values Taught In Sports